 - This mechanism exactly explains the action of an enzyme.

-- The enzyme surface exactly like a key.
+- The enzyme surface is exactly like a key.

-- Its surface has so many active centres with a large number of fructose groups.
+- Its surface has so many active centres with many fructose groups.

 - Substrate molecule has a shape exactly like a lock, this enzyme fits into the substrate molecule where the exchange of functional groups takes place.